 With many combinations, a little spicy heat makes it all better.
 A fresh jalapeño, a little cayenne, or a dried chili added while simmering will give a little snap to a host of sweet and savory flavors.

 Here’s a classic I like:

-1 cup dark maple syrup
+- 1 cup dark maple syrup

-¼ cup sambuca
+- ¼ cup sambuca

-1 tsp. crushed fennel seeds or 1 star anise
+- 1 tsp. crushed fennel seeds or 1 star anise

 Place the ingredients in a small saucepan over medium-low and bring to a simmer, just below boiling.
 Reduce heat, and simmer for five minutes.
 Remove from the burner and let sit until cool.
 Strain.
 Cover and keep in the refrigerator for months.

-Other favorites: For an adult ice cream topping, make a batch of mocha maple syrup.
+Coffee?
+For an adult ice cream topping, make a batch of mocha maple syrup.
 Simmer 1 cup of darkest maple syrup with 2 tsp. instant espresso powder and 4 tsp. unsweetened cocoa.
 Add 1/8 tsp. cayenne pepper if you like.
 Whisk well, and heat for just a minute or two.
 Rest until cool.
 I’ve no idea how long this one lasts refrigerated since it is consumed quickly.
 This is one of my granddaughter’s favorite!
 She doesn’t even mind the subtle heat.

-Apple forward: To top or enhance anything apple, infuse 1 cup golden maple syrup with a cinnamon stick, a few grates of nutmeg, and ¼ cup calvados.
+Apple forward: To top or enhance anything apple, infuse 1 cup golden maple syrup or honey with a cinnamon stick, a few grates of nutmeg, and ¼ cup calvados.
 Heat to a simmer, then let cool.